-Mr. Graham founded the Billy Graham Evangelistic Association (BGEA) in 1950, headquartered in Minneapolis, Minnesota, until relocating to Charlotte, North Carolina, in 2003.
+Mr. Graham founded the Billy Graham Evangelistic Association (BGEA) in 1950, headquartered in Minneapolis, Minn., until relocating to Charlotte, N.C., in 2003.
 Through BGEA’s ministry, Mr. Graham started:

 - television programs that are still broadcast today on national Christian networks.

 - a syndicated newspaper column, “My Answer,” which is carried by newspapers both nationally and internationally; and

 - “Decision” magazine, the official publication of the Association, which has a circulation of more than 425,000, making it one of the most widely circulated religious periodicals in the world;

 Mr. Graham has written 33 books, many of which have become top sellers.
 His autobiography “Just As I Am,” published in 1997, achieved a “triple crown,” appearing simultaneously on the three top best-seller lists in one week.
 In it, Mr. Graham reflects on his life, and decades of ministry around the world.
 From humble beginnings as the son of a dairy farmer in North Carolina, he shares how his unwavering faith in Christ formed and shaped his career.